-- We talk to dairy product sellers, traders and buyers and gather views between the 1st and 26th of each month.
-Please note; the published price and the actual price may not match as this depends on a number of factors, including the proportion sold on the spot market as well as the proportion sold under long-term contracts.
+- Please note; the published price and the actual price may not match as this depends on a number of factors, including the proportion sold on the spot market as well as the proportion sold under long-term contracts.

 - The cream income is based on the excess cream between the rolling butterfat average over the previous 12 months, and the average level of fat in liquid milk sold through the retail market.

 - The value of the excess butterfat is then calculated on the basis of a litre of cream at 40%.